praetorian-inc/gcloud-lockdown/README.md

 If you do not have one, create one according to [Creating and Managing Organizations](https://cloud.google.com/resource-manager/docs/creating-managing-organization).
 We recommend the `G-Suite` path as it worked more smoothly than the `Cloud Identity`.

+Beware that many services are currently incompatible with VPC Service Controls!
+If your project uses these [listed services](https://cloud.google.com/vpc-service-controls/docs/supported-products) you are in luck.
+Otherwise you may need to check back later, use separate projects for unsupported services or create access-levels.

 ## Tests
 Let's start with what we are trying to prove.
 Our scripts support a multi-tenant scenario where a tenant can write to buckets in their own project and a specific bucket in a project shared amongst all tenants.